 Section E Feasibility check (max.
-1 page)
+2 pages)

 This section contains the feedback from the FLAME partner in charge for the feasibility check of this proposal.
-The proposing party must submit its draft proposal to the partner responsible by the 17th of May 2018 (see Section 5).
-The feedback by the partner is copied into this section of the proposal.
+The proposing party must submit its draft proposal to the partner responsible by the 18th of October 2019 (see Section 2).